tylerjwoods/covid-19/README.md

 More states can be observed in the 'All-States-COVID-19.ipynb'

-Further look into:
+### Further look into:
 As more data becomes available in the future, a possible expansion of this study would be to look at social distancing guidelines and stay-at-home orders.

+The question could be: Do stay-at-home orders provide a change in the percent increase of the number of COVID-19 cases vs. social distancing guidelines?